-This article describes the Wi-Fi and related technologies, comparing and contrasting them to help you make educated network building decisions.
+This article describes the Wi-Fi standards and related technologies, comparing and contrasting them to help you better understand the evolution of Wi-Fi technology and make educated network planning and equipment buying decisions.

 802.11In 1997, the Institute of Electrical and Electronics Engineers (IEEE) created the first WLAN standard.
 They called it 802.11 after the name of the group formed to oversee its development.
 Unfortunately, 802.11 only supported a maximum network bandwidth of 2 Mbps - too slow for most applications.
 For this reason, ordinary 802.11 wireless products are no longer manufactured.